aquasecurity/aqua-helm/docs/marketplace/gcp/gke/README.md

 ## 1. Backup Auto-Generated Secrets

-By default the Aqua postgresql container utilizes a persistant volume (PVC).
+By default the Aqua postgresql container utilizes a persistent volume (PVC).
 When removing the application, this PVC is not deleted along with your application in order to save your data.
 In the case you re-deploy using the same application name and namespace, reloading these secrets will be necessary to access the db files on the reused PVC.
 It is **very important** to back up the secrets for this purpose.
 Please back them up ***now*** and see the [ReDeploying Aqua CSP](#ReDeploying-Aqua-CSP) section.